dcop7/tips_and_guides/workflow/personal_workflow_setup.md

 * `Board status` → kanban grouped by Status
 * `All` → no filter, full history including Done

-Topics with Status = Done are never physically moved or deleted — they stay in the database.
-The `Topics` view filters them out automatically, keeping the working view clean while preserving all history, links, and meeting relations.
+**Why Done Topics stay in the DB:** moving them out as pages breaks all meeting and note relations.
+Status = Done + filter on the main view keeps the working view clean while preserving full history and links.

 ---

 ### Inside each Topic row

-The body of every Topic row has two toggle sections and an inline scratchpad:

 ```
 ▶ 📅 Meetings